Akshaykumar05/DevOps-Internship/README.md

 ## 2nd Topic of 1st project: DNS
 ### Documentation on
 1. Why do we use DNS & features of DNS
-2. How are all the features in DNS implemented
+2. How are all the features in DNS implemented.

 * **Domain Name System** (DNS) is a decentralized system that converts human-readable domain names into IP addresses, allowing computers to communicate with each other.
 * DNS is essentially a translator between what people want and what a network needsto make that happen.